lpaulette/CSE150A-group_project/README.md

  - Stress factors - 0: Low, 1: Medium, 2: High.
  - Social support - 0: Low, 1: Medium, 2: High.
  - Medication adherence - 0: Poor, 1: Moderate, 2: Good.

-## Description of dataset
-This dataset is a collection of demographic, clinical and psychosocial history information from schizophrenia patients.
-We decided to use our probabilistic agent to analyze how the probability of the 'Suicide Attempt' feature is affected by the rest of the features in the dataset ('Diagnosis', 'Gender', 'Income level', etc.).

 ## Methods